 Dr. Husain is an experienced fellowship-trained Mohs micrographic surgeon and has performed thousands of Mohs surgery procedures.
 He is passionate about curing skin cancer and performing reconstruction with the best aesthetic results.

 “Dr. Husain is an amazing cosmetic surgeon.
 He has far exceeded my expectations each time I have had a procedure performed.
-Dr. Husain is warm, personable, and goes out of his way to answer questions, make suggestions and dispel any concerns I may have.
-He carefully explains each procedure and always thoroughly reviews the post-operative care.
 His artistic eye combined with exemplary surgical skills make for a perfect result every visit.”